dagda1/cuttingedge/packages/use-get-parent-size/README.md

 ```

 - `transformFunc` optional function to transform the results, e.g. to halve the size of the parent

   ```ts
   transformFunc: ({ width, height }) => ({
     width: width / 2,
     height: height / 2,
   });
   ```

   Default is identity, `(x) => x`

+- `maxDifference` (default 10) - useParentSize stores the current DomRect values in memory and if a resize event occurrs, these values are checked against the new DomRect values after the resize.
+If the difference between the two values is greater than the `maxDifference` option then clients are notified.

+- `callback` a function can be provided that is executed on each resize.

 ## Usage